Alilashari/AWF-Generator/README.md

 ### Getting Started

+1. Go to https://www.pjrc.com/teensy/td_download.html and download the driver.
+    If you only need to run the GUI and do not care to modify the Teensy code, download just the *Windows Serial Driver* from *Other Files* on the left.
+    Else, first install Arduino from https://www.arduino.cc/en/Main/Software , then install the Teensyduino software from the above link.
+The Teensyduino software includes the serial driver and need not be installed seperately.
+You will find the teensy code in the AWFG folder.
-1. Navigate into GUI folder, and download the appropriate application folder for your system.
+2. Navigate into GUI folder, and download the appropriate application folder for your system.
     *The Windows64-J application has Java packaged into     it, however all the others require JRE to be            preinstalled on your system.*
-1. Connect the Teensy to the computer via USB.
+3. Connect the Teensy to the computer via USB.
-2. Launch the GUI application and follow the instructions displayed.
+4. Launch the GUI application and follow the instructions displayed.